SingularityNet-Ambassador-Program/Treasury-Guild/.github/ISSUE_TEMPLATE/workgroup-documentation-and-support-activities-in-month.md

 ---
-name: Workgroup Documentation and support activities
+name: Workgroup Documentation and support activities in MONTH
 about: Activity List that is related to Documentation Drafting and Updates or other supporting activities related to this WG
-title: Workgroup Documentation and support activities
+title: Workgroup Documentation and support activities in MONTH
 labels: Documentation
 assignees: ''